How to Close Browser Tab using JavaScript

 ← PrevNext →

-You can use window.close() method to close the current browser tab/window in JavaScript.
-However, the method should be used with window.open() method.
-The ".close()" method will close a tab or window which is opened by JavaScript.
+You can use the window.close() method to close the current browser tab or window in JavaScript.
+However, this method should be used in conjunction with the window.open() method.
+The window.close() method will only close a tab or window that was opened by JavaScript.

 Here’s an example.